 Ultimately, the best way to choose sustainable baby toys and products for your little one is by being content with what you've got.
 Your baby doesn't need everything marketing and parent culture say you need.
 Arguably, less is more (source).

-Choosing a few sustainable sensory toys that promote open-ended play and grow with your little one will keep you from buying new toy sets every couple of months and keep the clutter down.
+Choosing a few sustainable sensory toys that promote open-ended play and grow with your little one will help you avoid buying new toy sets every couple of months and keep clutter down.
 Moreover, you can rotate toys every few days or weeks to keep things fresh for your little one.

 If you are curious about minimalistic living with a baby or toddler, read our article: Is Minimalism Good for Babies and Toddlers?